Why dieting doesn’t work

 Why body size doesn’t equate to health

 We have equated weight to health, but we are missing so much of the picture.
 Research shows that lifestyle – physical activity levels, eating patterns, sleep, and stress management – are much greater indicators of health status than body size.
 30% of people in “normal weight” bodies are, in fact, in the highest risk category for chronic disease.
 People in the “overweight” category have the lowest mortality rates than any other group.
 It’s time that we stopped idealizing a particular body size and making assumptions about people’s behaviors based on their bodies.
-Instead, let’s start looking at people as individuals with different genetics, histories, needs, and desires.
+Instead, we must shift to a more holistic view, considering genetics, history, and individual needs.

 How our bodies work with scarcity